littlebenlittle/littlebenlittle.github.io/site/blog/14-OOP-and-Toposes.md

   right style?
-In this post I discuss how the category-theoretic notion of a topos captures the principles of OOP and when the resources needed to reason about topses become intractable.
+In this post I discuss how the category-theoretic notion of a topos captures the principles of OOP and when the resources needed to reason about execution become intractable.
 ---

 # {{{ title }}}